-Federalism thereby allows distinct communities, defined by their territorial boundaries, to exercise guaranteed autonomy over certain matters of particular importance to them while being part of a larger federal union through which shared powers and responsibilities are exercised over matters of common concern.
+Federalism thereby allows distinct communities, defined by their territorial boundaries, for example the state of Eritrea during the federation period (1952-1963) was divided in provinces with their own autonomy/ to exercise guaranteed autonomy over certain matters of particular importance to them while being part of a larger federal union through which shared powers and responsibilities are exercised over matters of common concern.
 (Defense, Monetary System and Foreign Policy)

-Identity federalism occurs when two or more culturally, linguistically, religiously or otherwise distinct national communities have enough commonality of interest or identity to make them want to live together in one polity, but enough distinctiveness of interest or identity to make them demand substantial autonomy within that polity.
+Identity federalism occurs when two or more culturally, linguistically, religiously, or otherwise distinct national communities have enough commonality of interest or identity to make them want to live together in one polity, but enough distinctiveness of interest or identity to make them demand substantial autonomy within that polity.